JesseSGallagher/LearningGraphQL/README.md

 ```
 #### Get a Single Game
 ---
-This will get you a single game by searching by its id.
+This will get you a single game by searching its id.

 ```
 {